code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 <header>
   <div>
-    <h2>We’re awarding $1 million — YOUR school could win!</h2>
+    <h2>Expand computer science at your school, win $10,000</h2>
-    <p>To help more students access computer science, we’re giving away $1 million in prizes — that’s right, a MILLION dollars.
-As part of our 10th Hour of Code celebration, one middle and high school in every U.S. state and D.C. will be awarded the CS Leaders Prize of $10,000 to help establish computer science education for their students.</p>
+    <p>To help more students access computer science, especially students from underserved communities, we're giving away $1 million in prizes — that's right, a MILLION dollars.
+In partnership with DonorsChoose, this CS Education Week one middle and high school in every U.S. state and D.C. will be awarded the CS Leaders Prize of $10,000 to help establish computer science education for their students.</p>
     <a href="#form"><button>Enter to win</button></a>
   </div>
   <div>